abuashifan/backendAPI/.copilot/project-context.md

 Approval is optional and flexible:
 - Self-approval is allowed.
 - Approval may be skipped or auto-applied based on permission.
+- Approval behavior can be configured via settings (e.g. auto-approve for UMKM; require separate approver for controlled orgs).

 System must:
 - Validate permission